 Andrew Jackson was born on March 15th, 1767, to Scots-Irish immigrants.
-Due to the fact that the land had not yet been surveyed, it is presumed that he was born in a family member’s cabin somewhere in the Waxhaws region along what would later become the border between North and South Carolina.
+Since the land had not yet been surveyed, it is presumed that he was born in a family member’s cabin somewhere in the Waxhaws region along what would later become the border between North and South Carolina.

-Into adulthood, Jackson continually asserted that he was actually born in South Carolina, and all available evidence appeared to support this fact.
+In adulthood, Jackson continually asserted that he was born in South Carolina, and all available evidence supported this assertion.

 As a child, Jackson was known for swearing, pulling pranks, and fighting with other children.
 Due to this, his mother quickly let go of her dream that he would one day grow up to become a minister.

 Jackson had been born only a few weeks after his father’s death, leaving the task of raising him and his brothers to their mother.
-Raised in poverty in an area with very few opportunities, Jackson’s early life did not offer many outlets through which to further his eventual career in politics.
+Raised in poverty in an area with few opportunities, Jackson’s early life did not offer many outlets to further his eventual career in politics.

 Between 1780 and 1781, during the British invasion of the Carolinas, Jackson’s family life took a severe turn for the worse.
-After joining the patriots alongside his brothers at the age of 13, he was exposed to the horrific consequences of war.
+After joining the patriots alongside his brothers at 13, he was exposed to the horrific consequences of war.

 In 1779, his oldest brother Hugh died of heatstroke shortly after the Battle of Stono Ferry.
 Both he and his other brother Robert were captured by the British army and became prisoners of war approximately two years later.

 It would not be until their mother arranged a prisoner exchange for the sake of their release that they were finally set free from their imprisonment.
 While imprisoned, Robert contracted smallpox, which would eventually kill him after their release.

 Even after his release from prison and Robert’s death, tragedy was not quite done wreaking havoc in Jackson’s life.